Incorporation Doctrine - Explanation & Cases

 - Example: If a state arrests an individual, it must follow procedures that protect her constitutionally-granted rights.
 This may include providing the individual with an attorney, notification of the charges against her, a speedy trial (if requested), a jury trial, etc. Further, if an individual is subject to administrative action by the government, the administrative process must not infringe upon her constitutionally-granted rights.
 This may include a notice of administrative action, the opportunity to be heard, and the ability to seek review of an agency's decision in a court of law.

-Discussion: What would be the effect if the Bill of Rights did not apply to state governments?
+Discussion: What would be the effect of the Bill of Rights did not apply to state governments?

 - Many would argue that state courts would, through their common-law decisions reduce the protection of individual rights below the minimum requirements established by the US Constitution.
 There is a particular concern for this in cases of discrimination against individuals based on race, religion, gender, and sexual orientation.
 Furthermore, there is concern over government overreach and negative effects on education and healthcare.
 Think about issues of same-sex marriage, common core school standards, and individual healthcare.

-Practice Question: State A passes a law that states that all forms of public speech involving political matters is prohibited.
+Practice Question: State A passes a law that states that all forms of public speech involving political matters are prohibited.
 If the Constitutionality of the law is challenged, what Constitutional provisions are implicated?